OlegLan/Flasky_testing/README.md

 - Review my own user information from the main view [TST-UI-02], [TST-UI-03], [TST-UI-05]
 General: [TST-UI-01], [TST-UI-04], [TST-UI-06], [TST-UI-07]

-As an API Consumer I can: civered in Test_Suit_API_basic
+As an API Consumer I can: covered in Test_Suit_API_basic

 - Register new users [TST-API-04], [TST-API-05]
 - Review users registered in system [TST-API-01]